* Note that my Malaysian observations were all inside Kuala Lumpur. Things may be different outside the city.

 The people of Thailand eat all day long.
 Unlike the religious people of Malaysia, they don’t have near the restrictions about eating meat.
-In Malaysia, the Hindu avoid beef.
-The Muslims avoid pork and willonly eat meat prepared in the Halal manner.
+In Malaysia, the Hindus avoid beef.
+The Muslims avoid pork and will only eat meat prepared in the Halal manner.
 And then you have a bunch of pure vegetarians.
 All this does is further increase the carbohydrate percentage of the average diet.

-When a culture suddenly increases quantity of carbohydrates in their diet, health problems come on fast.
+When a culture suddenly increases the number of carbohydrates in their diet, health problems come on fast.
 Look at the Native Americans.